Colusa County sees jump in COVID vaccination rate

 According to data from the California Department of Public Health, 37.3 percent of the eligible Latino population in Colusa County are fully vaccinated.

-Of the total COVID-19 cases reported within Colusa County, 22 are active cases in isolation and there are three virus-related hospitalizations at this time.
+Of the total COVID-19 cases reported within Colusa County, 66 are active cases in isolation and there are two virus-related hospitalizations at this time.

-Those interested in receiving a vaccination can call the county’s COVID-19 Vaccination Hotline at 458-0399 Monday through Friday from 8 a.m. to 4:30 p.m.
+Those interested in receiving a vaccination can call the county’s COVID-19 Vaccination Hotline at 458-0399 Monday through Friday from 8 a.m. until 4:30 p.m.